Sheet Metal Stamping and Forming

 What’s the difference between bulk deformation and sheet metal forming

-The key difference between bulk deformation and sheet metal forming is that in sheet metal forming the deformation mode is predominantly tensile and the area-to-volume ratio is high, while in bulk forming (forging, extrusion, and rolling) the deformation mode is predominantly compressive and the work parts have a low area to volume ratio.
+The key difference between bulk deformation and sheet metal forming is that in sheet metal forming the deformation mode is predominantly tensile and the area-to-volume ratio is high.
+Whereas in bulk forming (forging, extrusion, and rolling) the deformation mode is predominantly compressive and the work parts have a low area to volume ratio.
 In sheet forming, one or both of the deforming surfaces are often not supported by a tool.
 Failure in sheet forming is due to localized necking or wrinkling (buckling) rather than just fracture.

 Sheet Metal Stamping Process